rachel1davey/rachel1davey/README.md

 ## 🎯 Why I'm Doing This

-I'm not trying to make anything perfect right now — just learning by building.
+I'm not trying to make anything perfect right now, just learning by building.
 Every project teaches me something new, even if it breaks every second.. 😂

 ## 📬 Say Hi